ZGChung/tal_hackathon/doc/ONE_PAGER.md

 ---

-**LearnFlow**: Learning Without Effort—Injected Into Every Scroll
+**FunFlow**: Learning Without Effort—Injected Into Every Scroll

-*Where kids scroll naturally, learning flows automatically*
+*Where fun meets learning, and kids don't even notice*

 *Built for the TAL Hackathon - Exploring AI + Education*